JakubWrona1997/examino-system/README.md

 # examino-system
-medical system for viewing medical records
+Update the documentation for the readme